charles-55/ScrabbleGame/src/README.txt

 If, at the same time, they touch others letters in adjacent rows, those must also form complete words.
 The player gets full credit for all words formed or modified on his or her turn.
 Players may use a turn to exchange all, some, or none of the letters, this ends their turn.
 The two blank tiles may be used as any letters.
 When playing a blank, you must state which letter it represents.
 It remains that letter for the rest of the game.
-The game ends when all letters have been drawn and one player uses his or her last letter; or when all possible plays have been made.
+The game ends when all letters have been drawn and one player uses his or her last letter; or when all possible plays have been made.You can now UNDO and REDO with customizable board save and load

 New words may be formed by:
 Adding one or more letters to a word or letters already on the board.